cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/network_devices_resync_interval_settings_id.md

 It manages read and update operations on Devices.

 - Update the resync interval (in minutes) for the given network device id.
-To disable periodic resync, set interval as '0'.
+To disable periodic resync, set interval as *0*.
-To use global settings, set interval as 'null'.
+To use global settings, set interval as *null*.

 ## Example Usage